+We describe the three groups of people involved in the design process by their relationship to the atlas:

 \begin{itemize}[noitemsep,leftmargin=*, topsep=0pt, partopsep=0pt] \item \textbf{5 visualization designers} contributed expertise to visualization design, technical development, and research, three of whom have previously created a comprehensive survey and classification of atlases, including design patterns \cite{wang_visualization_2025}.
-We call them \textbf{designers} because they led the Atlas design: two members primarily led the technical development, the remaining three focused on design concepts of pages and visualizations, planning and facilitating design workshops (see \cref{sec:workshops}), and coordinating stakeholder onboarding (see \cref{sec:stakeholders}).
+We call them \textbf{designers} where two members primarily led the technical development, the remaining three focused on design concepts of pages and visualizations, planning and facilitating design workshops (see \cref{sec:workshops}), and coordinating stakeholder onboarding (see \cref{sec:stakeholders}).

-\item \textbf{3 atlas hosts} with a background in socio-economic analysis drove the co-benefits research, dataset modeling and analysis, and policy communication.
-These domain experts have published on co-benefits modeling and analysis~\cite{sudmant2024climate}.
-They act as the hosts of the Atlas, contributing the dataset, providing domain-specific insights, methodology descriptions, and facilitating the involvement of external stakeholders in the Atlas design process.
+\item \textbf{3 atlas hosts} with a background in socio-economic analysis drove the co-benefits research~\cite{sudmant2024climate}, dataset modeling and analysis, and policy communication.
+We call them \textbf{hosts} because they initiated the atlas topic, provided the dataset and findings, and facilitated a broader stakeholder engagement through public events.

-\item \textbf{28 external stakeholders} with diverse professional backgrounds such as academia, public services, charities, and local communities contributed perspectives representing potential atlas audiences.
-Three participated in design workshops, one of whom attended multiple sessions consistently.
-The remaining 25 were consulted in later design stages to provide engagement feedback, detailed in \cref{sec:stakeholders}.
+\item \textbf{28 external stakeholders} with diverse professional backgrounds spanning academia, public services, charities, and local communities.
+These stakeholders contributed valuable perspectives as potential atlas audiences.
+Three of these stakeholders participated in design workshops, with one attending multiple workshops.
+The remaining 25 stakeholders were consulted in later design stages to provide detailed feedback on the Atlas (\cref{sec:stakeholders}).

 \end{itemize}

 The authors of this paper comprise all the Atlas designers and hosts, along with one key stakeholder with long-term involvement in co-benefits policy work.
 All authors were consistently involved throughout the entire project and are therefore referred to as the \textit{core team}, capturing their collective insights and reflections.